IliaZolas/loyalty-program/README.md

 ### Time Spent on Project

 I spent a total of about 8 hours on this project.
-As Ruby on Rails has not been my primary some time, I needed to familiarisee myself with various Rails conventions.
+As Ruby on Rails has not been a part of my primary tech stack for some time, I needed to familiarise myself with various Rails conventions.

 ### Conclusion